 Then people get confused about the whole voodoo thing.
 The self-styled voodoo queen is sometimes called a voodoo witch by some people.
 There are also rumors that the burial vault contains one of Marie Laveau’s descendants.

-For many, visiting the Marie Laveau tomb is the highlight to any New Orleans cemetery tour visit.
+For many, visiting the Marie Laveau tomb is the highlight to any New Orleans cemetery visit.
 There’s a lot of legend and superstition about visiting Marie Laveau’s tomb.
 In fact, just days before our visit, vandals visited her tomb and pained the whole thing pink.
 It looked garish and sad compared to the beautiful natural facades of the neighboring tombs and burial plots.

 Mr. Plessy was arrested for riding in a “whites only” railcar and his subsequent legal challenge became the basis of the landmark Plessy v.
 Ferguson Supreme Court case – establishing decades of “separate but equal” in this country.
 Visiting Mr. Plessy’s modest, but dignified above ground burial vault was an opportunity to connect with this incredible historical event for us.

-We found this New Orleans cemetery tour to be very interesting because it was a lesson in segregation.
+We found this tour to be very interesting because it was a lesson in segregation.
 The cemetery is not racially segregated and you find Mr. Plessy and other African Americans next to whites.
 However, the cemetery is strictly religiously segregated – predominantly Catholic, but protestants on another side of a brick wall.
 This is not the kind of segregation we would have expected to find.

 Where We Stayed